In both Mythology and Folklore, some of the biggest mythical creatures tend to stand above the crowd.

 According to Fijian mythology, one of the biggest mythical creatures was a giant who was so large his teeth appeared as burning logs.

 He ran amok in the village, eating people and generally causing a lot of trouble.

 Some of the villagers came up with a plan to lure him under a giant rock and smash his skull with a rock.
 Their plan worked and the giant was killed by the villagers but his teeth were still on fire.

 The villagers then took the teeth back to the village which sparked the notion that the discovery of fire first happened there.

 Dragons are mythical creatures that have been around for as long as people can remember.

-They are said to represent the power of life, the strength from within, courage, fearlessness and wisdom.
+They are said to represent the power of life, strength from within, courage, fearlessness, and wisdom.